Sulfilimine

 In chemistry, a sulfilimine (or sulfimide) is a type of chemical compound containing a sulfur-to-nitrogen bond which is often represented as a double bond (S=N).
 In fact, a double bond violates the octet rule, and the bond may be considered a single bond with a formal charge of +1 on the sulfur and a formal charge of −1 on the nitrogen.
 The parent compound is sulfilimine H2S=NH, which is mainly of theoretical interest.

-Examples include S,S-diphenylsulfilimine and sulfoximines Category] such as methylphenylsulfoximine:
+Examples include S,S-diphenylsulfilimine and sulfoximines such as methylphenylsulfoximine: